What Is Active Directory Password Security?

 }

-4. Remove Passwords from Description Fields
+4. Remove Passwords From Description Fields

 Get-ADUser -Filter * -Properties Description |